Webbgaraget/threewp_broadcast/readme.txt

 18. Premium Pack: Adding one row of criteria for a modification (Blog & User Settings plugin)
 19. Premium Pack: Advanced Custom Fields image support
 20. Premium Pack: Make the child posts have a different status from the parent (Keep Child Status plugin)
+21. Premium Pack: The WooCommerce plugin enables broadcasting of product variations as well

 == Frequently Asked Questions ==